danreilly/linux/README.md

 # fork of AD's Linux Kernel, for Quanet

-Dan forked this for the quanet NIC project, when porting the AD HDL to the zcu106 board.
+Dan forked this for the quanet NIC project, when porting the DAQ3 and AD9081/AD9988 EVBs to the zcu106 board.
 You can use this to compile a linux Image and the device tree for the zcu106.
 Note that this is all done in the 2022_R2 branch.
 The files he added were:

+`  linux/bld9.sh`

+which builds a dts file for using the ad9081 on a zcu106

-`  linux/bldu.sh'
+`  linux/bldu.sh`

+which builds a dts file for using the DAQ3 board on a zcu106

 `  linux/arch/arm64/boot/dts/xilinx/zynqmp-zcu106-fmcdaq3.dts`